ome/ome-contributing/docs/bioformats-release-process.rst

  - Announce the release on `image.sc`_ using the ``Announcements`` category after checking that the website has been deployed.
  - Announce on the Confocal email
- - Announce on X and linkedin
+ - Announce on Bluesky and Linkedin

 Post Release